A 4.5-s Quasiperiodic Spectral Oscillation in GRB 230307A: Evidence for Free Precession of a Post-Merger Magnetar?: Discussion

 This comparison indicates that the expected GW signal from GRB~230307A is likely below the sensitivity of current detectors.
 Even under optimistic assumptions---including a well-constrained signal evolution based on the inferred source parameters and a long, coherent follow-up integration---the signal can approach the design sensitivity of third-generation detectors only if the ellipticity is sufficiently large.

 Within the simplified free-precession framework, the periodic modulation observed in the EM emission provides a self-consistent set of magnetar parameters, including comparable toroidal and poloidal magnetic field strengths and a relatively large, yet physically allowable, ellipticity \citep{2007PhRvD..76d2001A,2008MNRAS.385..531H}.
 These parameters naturally lead to a predicted GW emission track in the strain–frequency plane, which places meaningful constraints on the detectability of post-merger GW signals.
 Although the prospects for directly tracking such an evolving signal remain uncertain, this scenario establishes a physically motivated connection between the observed QPO and the internal magnetic structure and rotational evolution of a post-merger magnetar.
+We note that the stability of mixed poloidal--toroidal magnetic configurations is itself a nontrivial issue.
+Analytic studies have shown that purely poloidal or purely toroidal fields are generally unstable, whereas mixed configurations can be stabilized only under specific conditions on the field geometry, energy partition, and internal stratification \citep[e.g.,][]{2013MNRAS.433.2445A}.
+Accordingly, the free-precession scenario adopted here should therefore be regarded as a simplified framework rather than a fully self-consistent description of the underlying magnetic-field configuration.